Knog + Front Cycle Light: £17.99

 “At night your cycle MUST have white front and red rear lights lit. […]Flashing lights are permitted but it is recommended that cyclists who are riding in areas without street lighting use a steady front lamp."

 The lights also need to be fixed to the bike.
 That means that lights that fit onto your helmet on the back of a rucksack, while helping you be more visible, do not meet the legal requirements for bike lights.
-You can of course use these lights as additional lights for added visibility.
+You can of course use these bike lights as additional lights for added visibility.

 Cyclists with additional CatEye helmet and rucksack rear bike lights alongside the lights fixed to their bikes.